ollenurb/uni-dump/Projects/ASD/README.md

 Just `cd` into the Exercise directory that you want to run, then `./build.sh`.
 After the build process finished, you can run the generated executable.

+---

+Credits: this project has been developed together with Lorenzo Caresio.